ogerardin/back2back/doc/packaging.md

 (dist/src/main/innosetup/*.json)
 * Wine:
     1) we download and extract innounp, a utility to unpack Inno Setup installers.
-It's a Windows executable so we will need WIne to run it
+It's a Windows executable so we will need Wine to run it
     2) we download the installer for Inno Setup and unpack it using Wine + innounp
-    3) we download the installer for Inno Download Plugin and unpack it using Wine +innounp
+    3) we download the installer for Inno Download Plugin and unpack it using Wine + innounp
     4) we run the Inno Compiler using Wine

 Mac